Abun people: Farming

 The Abun are primarily banana farmers.
 21 categorizations of bananas are named and are divided by whether it is eaten fresh or cooked first.
 The harvesting of the bananas are done by both men and women; typically but not necessarily being the men chopping the trees and the women transporting the fruit.
-On most days, they head to the farms which are around 1–2 km away between 8–9am (WIT) and return home by 5pm.
+On most days, they head to the farms which are around 1–2 km away between 8–9 am (WIT) and return home by 5pm.

 Leadership

 The highest ranking leader of the Abun tradition is called the Yekwesu who governs the Wis in the village.
 Every Wis also has a leader Yehos who help the Yekwesu govern.
 Anyone can become a Yekwesu with their own efforts, but has to be rich in cloth (kain timor), and also be brave, wise, generous and diplomatic.

 Salara Dance

 The Salara is a traditional dance performed in a group with a snake-like formation possibly in a circle; holding one another by the arms to form a chain.
 It is said that the ancestors of the Abun people turned into a snake and left the mountains for the beach.
+The dance is similar to the other Tari Tumbu Tanah of the Arfak people.